Resurgamm/resurgamm.github.io/_posts/2025-03-03-「Lecture Notes」CS 225.md

 Where the constructor without parameters is called **parameterless constructor**, which is a type of **default constructors**, and the constructor with parameters is called **parameter constructor**.

-> If we don't define constructors for a `class`, the compiler will automatically generate a default constructor.
+> If we don't define constructors for a `class` or a `struct`, the compiler will automatically generate a default constructor.
 However, the value in the new object will be random in this way.
 {: .prompt-info }

 These two constructors can be combined as a new constructor.